Looking for the best Camiguin Tourist Spots?!

 As I mentioned earlier, Ardent Hot Springs sits at the foot of Mt.
 Hibok Hibok volcano which is where the thermal water is derived from.
-The water temperature is around 40°C that is slightly cooled on the way down to the lower pools.
+The water temperature is around 40°C which is slightly cooled on the way down to the lower pools.

 Ardent Hot Springs are man-made pools surrounded by lush rainforest and the water is transparent with a tinge of blue.
 For a man-made structure, they’ve done well to make this place a tranquil experience for visitors.

-The water cascades from the top of the valley and divided into four separate pools.
+The water cascades from the top of the valley and is divided into four separate pools.
 The two larger pools at the bottom are the most inviting and there is an arched footbridge between them.

 Ardent Hot Springs is around 1.5 meters deep with plenty of space to hang out in the thermal pools or around the edges on the concrete steps.

 Full Blog Post → Ardent Hot Springs

-Katibawasan Falls in Camiguin is the tallest waterfall on the island.
+Katibawasan Falls is the tallest waterfall on the island.
 At a whopping 70 meters tall, this is one waterfall you definitely want to add to your list of things to do in Camiguin!

 Katibawasan Falls is located in Mambajao and it’s approximately a 20-minute drive to reach the falls from the main town.
-The entrance fee at Katibawasan Falls is 50 pesos.
+The entrance fee at Katibawasan Falls is 75 pesos.